Skip to main content

 Start writing in daily notes

-Now you will see an empty page with todays date.
-This is called your “daily notes”.
+You’ll see an empty page with today’s date.
+This is your “daily notes” page.
 It’s usually my starting place for ideas.
-I just type some thoughts and start creating [[backlinks]]
+I type some thoughts and create [[backlinks]] for important concepts so I can find my notes later when writing or researching.

 Make your public homepage